 NCERT Solutions for Class 8 Social Science Geography Chapter 5 Human Resources contain solutions to the exercises given in the Geography book Resources and Development.
 These answers have been explained in a manner that you will easily understand all the concepts and get your doubts cleared without even seeking anyone’s assistance.
-You can read and download all the questions and answers in PDF format.

-Class 8 Geography Human Resources Ncert Textbook Questions and Answers
+Class 8 Geography Human Resources NCERT Textbook Questions and Answers

 Question 1.
 Answer the following questions.